galdranorn/wdp-1811-03/README.md

 - in case of any changes, it compiles your .scss files to .css file.
 - in case of any changes in .html or .js files, it updates linked files in **dist** directory.
 - when you'll add any images or fonts to your current working directory, it copies it to **dist** directory.

-# Preview

-You can see a preview of the project here - [https://romantic-volhard-ce5aef.netlify.com/#](https://romantic-volhard-ce5aef.netlify.com/#)

 # Convention and good practices